ruchi-9/Handling-Tail-Labels-with-Data-Augmentation-and-Self-Training/README.md

 #
 ![text](https://github.com/ruchi-9/Handling-Tail-labels-with-self-supervised-and-other-methods/blob/master/Screenshots/algo%203.PNG)
 ## Experimental Analysis
-In my experiment, i have took five-fold cross-validation approach for separating the training and testing data.
-The data set divide in the ratio of 80:20 for training and testing respectively along with analysis on a different value of K and Number of the sample generated for each instance, finally concluding better result on selecting K as 5 in SMOTE and self-iteration vary for each data set in Self training.
+In my experiment, I have taken five-fold cross-validation approach for separating the training and testing data.
+The data set was divided in the ratio of 80:20 for training and testing respectively.
+Analysis of different values of K and Number of the sample generated for each instance, shows that better result on selecting K as 5 in SMOTE and self-iteration vary for each data set in Self training.
-For finding out whether the approach helps in improving tail labels classification or not, i have separated the tail labels from the data set and experiment on them.
+For finding out whether the approach helps in improving tail labels classification or not, I have separated the tail labels from the data set and experiment on them.

 ![text](https://github.com/ruchi-9/Handling-Tail-labels-with-self-supervised-and-other-methods/blob/master/Screenshots/Result%201.PNG)